Skip to main content

 Build platform runs on dedicated infrastructure, not an individual’s workstation, and the provenance is tied to that infrastructure through a digital signature.
 What Chainloop does:

-• Verifies that the SLSA provenance is generated by one of the trusted builders known to the user.
+• Verifies that the SLSA provenance is generated and signed using keyless signing.

 slsa-build-l2-1